relativitydev/relativity.testing.framework/CONTRIBUTING.md

 Create a [new issue](https://github.com/relativitydev/relativity.testing.framework/issues/new) in the Relativity Testing Framework repository.
 We will triage the ticket, and move it to the appropriate location.
-Be sure to include the following information:

-* **Use a clear and descriptive title** for the issue to identify the suggestion.
-* In the description **Include the names of the libraries** that you would like to see the enhancement in.
-* **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
-* If possible, **Provide specific examples to demonstrate the steps** that you imagine you would take if the feature you're requesting.
-* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this enhancement would be useful** to most Relativity.Testing.Framework users.
-* Add an `enhancement` label to the issue.

 ### <a name="code-contributions">Code Contributions</a>